anuraaga/py-envoy-server/README.md

 uvx --from envoy-server envoy --version
 ```

 The path to the actual Envoy binary can be found with `get_envoy_path`.
-Note, this will not be available
-on Windows or other unsupported Envoy platforms and looking up `envoy` on `PATH` is recommended when
-supporting such platforms.

 ```python
 import subprocess